China-xiaoFang/Fast.Element.Plus.Icons/@fast-element-plus/icons-vue/README.md

 Copyright © 2018-Now xiaoFang

-The right to deal in the Software is hereby granted free of charge to any person obtaining a copy of this software and its related documentation (the "Software"), Including but not limited to using, copying, modifying, merging, publishing, distributing, sublicensing, selling copies of the Software, and permit individuals in possession of a copy of the software to do so, subject to the following conditions:

-The above copyright notice and this license notice must be included on all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS AND NON-INFRINGEMENT.
+License:
+This Agreement grants any individual or organization that obtains a copy of this software and its related documentation (hereinafter referred to as the "Software").
+Subject to the terms of this Agreement, you have the right to use, copy, modify, merge, publish, distribute, sublicense, and sell copies of the Software:
+1. All copies or major parts of the Software must retain this Copyright Notice and this License Agreement.
+2. The use, copying, modification, or distribution of the Software shall not violate applicable laws or infringe upon the legitimate rights and interests of others.
+3. Modified or derivative works must clearly indicate the original author and the source of the original Software.

+Special Statement:
+- This Software is provided "as is" without any express or implied warranty of any kind, including but not limited to the warranty of merchantability, fitness for purpose, and non-infringement.
-In no event shall the author or copyright holder be liable for any claim, damages or other liability, WHETHER ARISING IN CONTRACT, TORT OR OTHERWISE, IN CONNECTION WITH THE SOFTWARE OR ITS USE OR OTHER DEALINGS.
+- In no event shall the author or copyright holder be liable for any direct or indirect loss caused by the use or inability to use this Software.
+- Including but not limited to data loss, business interruption, etc.

+Disclaimer:
+It is prohibited to use this software to engage in illegal activities such as endangering national security, disrupting social order, or infringing on the legitimate rights and interests of others.
+The author does not assume any responsibility for any legal disputes and liabilities caused by the secondary development of this software.
 ```

 ## Disclaimer